-A data analytics apprenticeship is a training program where a company hires you and allows you to gain relevant experience, acquire skills, and train as part of its future workforce.
-An apprenticeship significantly increases your chances of being retained for employment after the program ends.
+A data analytics apprenticeship is a company-specific work training program that teaches you the relevant experience and skills needed to become part of that company’s future workforce.
+Most data analyst apprentices have a good chance of being hired for full-time employment after the program ends.

-A data analyst apprentice should have basic knowledge of the principles of data, structures, system designs, and know how to apply data analysis approaches.
+To apply for a data analyst apprenticeship, you need to have basic knowledge of data, data structures, and different data analysis approaches.
 Apprentices will develop the practical application of this knowledge under the guidance of a mentor.

 What Does a Data Analyst Apprentice Do?